cfrg/draft-irtf-cfrg-cpace/draft-irtf-cfrg-cpace.md

 parties for deriving a strong shared secret from a shared low-entropy secret (password) without exposing the secret to offline dictionary attacks.

-The CPace method was tailored for constrained devices and specifically considers efficiency and hardware side-channel attack mitigations at the protocol level.
+The CPace design was tailored for efficiency on constrained devices such as secure-element chipsets and considers mitigations with respect to adversaries that might become capable of breaking the discrete logarithm problem on elliptic curves by quantum computers.
-CPace is designed to be compatible with any group of both prime- and non-prime order by explicitly handling the complexity of cofactor clearing on the protcol level.
-CPace comes with both, game-based and simulation-based proofs where the latter provides composability guarantees.
-As a protocol, CPace is designed to be compatible with so-called "single-coordinate-only" Diffie-Hellman implementations on elliptic curve groups.

 CPace is designed to be suitable as both, a building block within a larger protocol construction using CPace as substep, and as a standalone protocol.
-Finally, the CPace protocol design aims at considering the constraints imposed by constrained secure-element chipsets.
+CPace comes with both, game-based and simulation-based proofs where the latter provides composability guarantees for settings where CPace forms a substep in a larger solution.

 # Requirements Notation